SohailAslamBhatti/journey_2_saylaniCDE/Assignments/Assignment_19/README.md

 * **Immediate SQL Readiness:** Eliminates time-consuming database provisioning by rendering serverless S3 data completely queryable out of the box.

 ---

-### 💡 Quick Suggestion for Your Next Iteration

-> **Optimization Tip:** To scale this effectively in production, consider altering the **Transform Lambda** to output data in **Apache Parquet format** instead of CSV.
-Parquet significantly reduces query costs and execution time in Amazon Athena because it relies on columnar data stripping and data compression.